 Money problems are common after a sudden death of a partner or spouse.
-Not only are funeral costs expensive, the loss of family income can be devastating to the entire family.
+Not only are funeral costs expensive, but the loss of family income can also be devastating to the entire family.
 Then, add medical bills to the mix.
 It may seem you have no one to turn to for help.
-Additionally, if someone else was to blame for your loved one’s death, the emotional aspects of the loss — anger as well as grief — may be overwhelming.
+Additionally, if someone else was to blame for your loved one’s death, the emotional aspects of the loss—anger as well as grief—may be overwhelming.

 Get help avoiding financial ruin